WachRod/TScore_JavaFX/README.md

 # TScore_JavaFX
-**Another T Score calculation app.
-It 's the first time that  I  moved to JavaFX GUI.
+Another T Score calculation app.
+This is the first program for my JavaFX GUI.
+It looks very simple and plain  interface.
+I hope I will fixed it next time.